Improved energy estimates for a class of time-dependent perturbed Hamiltonians: Introduction

+where the finite constant $C_n(\eps)$ is $\eta$-independent.
 The precise assumptions and result are stated in Theorem~\ref{Ch6prop:en bounded}.
-To the best knowledge of the author, in the standard results of well-posedness of non-autonomous linear evolution equations not even the statement $U(t,r)\in\mathcal{L}(\Do(H(\eps,\eta, r),\!\Do(H(\eps,\eta, t))$ is shown, the only exception is \cite[Theorem 5.1]{Kato70}.
+To the best knowledge of the author, in the standard results of well-posedness of non-autonomous linear evolution equations not even the statement $U(t,r)\in\mathcal{L}^{(2)}_{\eps,\eta}(r,t)$ is shown, the only exception being \cite[Theorem 5.1]{Kato70}.

-Moreover, we are interesting in working in the so-called \emph{interaction} or \emph{intermediate picture}\footnote{Usually, the interaction picture is performed using the unitary propagator induced by the time-independent part of the time-dependent perturbed Hamiltonian (\eg see \cite[\S X.12 ]{ReedSimonChapter6}).
+Moreover, we are interested in working in the so-called \emph{interaction} or \emph{intermediate picture}\footnote{Usually, the interaction picture is performed using the unitary propagator induced by the time-independent part of the time-dependent perturbed Hamiltonian (\eg see \cite[\S X.12]{ReedSimonChapter6}).
 More generally, one can introduce the interaction picture via the two-parameter family of unitary operators generated by time-dependent part (see \cite[\S VIII.14 ]{MessiahChapter6}), fixing an initial time.
-In our framework, we choose the second kind of interaction picture with initial time $t_0=0$ .} : before one computes the unitary propagator $G(t,0)=\E^{-\iu\frac{\eps}{\eta} \phi(\eta t )H_1}$, with $\phi(s):=\int_0^s\di u\, g(u)$, generated by $\eps g(\eta t)H_1$ (\eg using again \cite[Proposition 2.5]{NickelSchnaubeltChapter6}) and then one considers the time-dependent unitarily transformed\footnote{In section~\ref{Ch6sec:appl}, where we deal with the physically interesting model of Landau-type Hamiltonians, this unitary transformation is a gauge transformation defined as $G(t,0):=\E^{-\iu\frac{\eps}{\eta} \phi(\eta t )\Lambda_1}$, where $\Lambda_1$ models an electric potential of unit drop for a field pointing in the negative $1^{\mathrm{st}}$ direction (see Definition~\ref{Ch6defn:switch funct}).} Hamiltonian $G(t,0)^* H_0 \,G(t,0)=\E^{\iu\frac{\eps}{\eta} \phi(\eta t )H_1}H_0\E^{-\iu\frac{\eps}{\eta} \phi(\eta t )H_1}$.
+In our framework, we choose the second kind of interaction picture with initial time $t_0=0$ .} : First one computes the unitary propagator $G(t,0)=\E^{-\iu\frac{\eps}{\eta} \phi(\eta t )H_1}$, with $\phi(s):=\int_0^s\di u\, g(u)$, generated by $\eps g(\eta t)H_1$ (\eg using again \cite[Proposition 2.5]{NickelSchnaubeltChapter6}) and then one considers the time-dependent unitarily transformed\footnote{In Section~\ref{Ch6sec:appl}, where we deal with the physically interesting model of Landau-type Hamiltonians, this unitary transformation is the gauge transformation $G(t,0)=\E^{-\iu\frac{\eps}{\eta} \phi(\eta t )\Lambda_1}$, where $H_1:=\Lambda_1$ models an electric potential of negative unit drop for an electric field pointing in the negative $1$-st direction (see Definition~\ref{Ch6defn:switch funct}).} Hamiltonian $G(t,0)^* H_0 \,G(t,0)=\E^{\iu\frac{\eps}{\eta} \phi(\eta t )H_1}H_0\E^{-\iu\frac{\eps}{\eta} \phi(\eta t )H_1}$.
 Setting the \emph{scaled time} or \emph{macroscopic time} $s:=\eta t$, we introduce